+- 4. Your super salary as per your most recent Member Statement.
+This salary will be reduced for any periods of part-time work during the year (if any).
 The above NTC calculation may not apply to you if, during the year:

 - you ceased service

 - you took leave without pay

 - you changed benefit categories

 - you became eligible for a late retirement benefit

 - you received a benefit greater than the normal benefits provided, or

 - the benefits in the Plan are changed.

-Examples to determine concessional (before tax) contribution limits using NTCs: For Executives (Category PEGS:1)
+7. Examples to determine concessional (before-tax) contribution limits using NTCs: For Executives (Category PEGS:1)

+Kerry is age 45.
 The compulsory contributions which Kerry is required to make toward her defined benefit are paid from before-tax salary.

-Note: this example assumes there are no other non-concessional contributions being made by the member to another super fund.
+Note: this example assumes there are no other concessional contributions being made by the member to another super fund.